PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 \myparagraph{EWO-based Search Direction Selection} In standard graphs, two adjacent edges can share at most a single node, in contrast, hyperedges in a hypergraph may overlap on multiple entities.
 Moreover, the contribution of these overlapping entities to answering a question is not uniform: some are irrelevant, while others provide critical evidence.
-Thus, neighboring hyperedges should neither be treated as equally relevant only because an overlap exists, nor should their relevance be determined solely by the number of shared entities.
-To address this, we propose the \textbf{Entity-Weighted Overlap (EWO)} score, a fine-grained strategy in which the relevance of a hyperedge is computed by aggregating the question-specific relevance of its overlapping entities.
-We now detail the 2-step computation of the EWO score.
+Thus, neighboring hyperedges should neither be treated as equally relevant, nor should their relevance be determined solely by the number of shared entities.
+To address this, we propose the \textbf{Entity-Weighted Overlap (EWO)} score, a fine-grained strategy in which the relevance of a hyperedge is computed by aggregating the question-specific relevance of its overlapping entities $V(e) \cap V(e')$.
+We now describe the two-step procedure for computing EWO score.

-\myparagraphunderline{Entity scoring} Each overlapping entity $v \in V(e) \cap V(e')$ is first assigned a provisional relevance score with respect to $q_j$ using the embedding-based similarity defined in~\eqref{eq:entityscore_emb}.
+\myparagraphunderline{Entity scoring} Each overlapping entity $v$ is first assigned a provisional relevance score with respect to $q_j$ using the embedding-based similarity score defined in Eq.~\eqref{eq:entityscore_emb}.
 Entities with similarity scores above the threshold $\theta_{\text{emb}}$ are retained and further evaluated by the LLM to obtain a finer-grained relevance score.
 Entities with similarity scores below the threshold $\theta_{\text{emb}}$ are assigned a relevance score of $0$.
 This score reflects how semantically relevant $v$ is for $q_j$.

-\myparagraphunderline{Hyperedge scoring} Entity scores are then aggregated to produce a hyperedge-level score for each neighbor $e'$.
-This score reflects how semantically relevant $e'$ is as a potential bridge for a partial reasoning path to answering $q_j$.